Capricorn & Curtis Coast Hatchling Viewing Guide

 - Leave the torch at home

 “Hatchlings usually emerge of an evening as the temperature is low and there’s less chance of being caught by predators.
 While it may seem counterproductive to not pack a torch, marine turtles will thank you.
 Light pollution is a major threat to marine turtles as it disorientates them, making them move in the wrong direction.
-Guided by the white crest of the waves and natural light of the horizon hatchlings make their way to the ocean.
+Guided by the natural light of the horizon hatchlings make their way to the ocean.
 Torches, lamps and flash photography can easily disorientate hatchlings (even once they have reached the ocean) so please don’t use them,” he added.

 - No place for pets